 There are those who think the goal is to beat the market and amass as much wealth as possible, that street smarts and hard work ensure investment success, and that the road to happiness is paved with more of everything.
 And then there are those who get it.
 Want a more prosperous, less stressful financial life?
 How to Think About Money is here to help.
 The book is available as a $13.99 paperback, $9.99 Kindle edition and $9.99 Nook edition.
 The book’s goal: to provide readers with a coherent way to think about their finances, so they worry less about money, make smarter financial choices and squeeze more happiness out of the dollars that they have.Learn More »

-Since the early 1990s, Jonathan has written a novel and six personal-finance books—or seven, if you count the two editions of the Jonathan Clements Money Guide.
+SINCE THE EARLY 1990s, Jonathan has written a novel and seven personal finance books—or eight, if you count the two editions of the Jonathan Clements Money Guide.
 All can be found on Amazon.
 (If you purchase books through this link, HumbleDollar earns a small fee.)
 His latest book, How to Think About Money, was published in September 2016.

 Jonathan’s novel, 48 and Counting (2012), was something of a departure from the financial topics that have consumed him as a journalist, though regular readers will detect themes that have cropped up in his nonfiction writing.
 As the subtitle suggests, the book is A Story of Money, Love and Bicycling.
 It traces amateur cyclist Max Whitfield (whose character, in case you’re wondering, is not modeled after your favorite personal-finance columnist) through three eventful seasons as his marriage collapses and he loses control of his business.
 Unemployed and unsure what to do next, he throws himself into training for a 40-mile bicycle race.